 - Simon appears in a fuzzy pink rabbit suit in an effort to prove that the show is nothing but good, clean family fun.
 His guileless protestations of "But I'm a rabbit!" every time he's accused of lewd behaviour are priceless.

 - One song in the 'Intros' round was 'Hoppipolla', by Sigur Ros.
 Simon explained that the song was often used to make momentous events even more grandiose, and then cut to black and white footage of the team doing the intro to the song.

 - This exchange between Simon and Melanie C. (AKA Sporty Spice):

-- The third episode of season 24 pretty much defines Off the Rails, because it had Jack Dee as the host and Jedward as Noel's guests.
+- This episode pretty much defines Off the Rails, because it had Jack Dee as the host and Jedward as Noel's guests.
 Highlights included: